Life insurance - The missing piece in your financial plan

 The two main types of life insurance are term and whole life insurance.
 Term life insurance is in place for a set period of time – generally between 10 and 30 years.
 Whole life insurance, on the other hand, is in effect for the duration of your life.

 The best time to buy life insurance is as soon as possible.
-Your premiums increase as you age, so it makes financial sense to purchase a policy when you’re younger.
+Your premiums will most likely increase as you age, so it makes financial sense to purchase a policy when you’re younger.

-A number of factors impact the cost of life insurance, including your age, sex, health status and lifestyle as well as the coverage type and amount of your policy.
-However, typically it costs roughly the same as most phone plans.
+A number of factors impact the cost of life insurance, including your age, sex, health status and lifestyle, as well as the coverage type and amount of your policy.

 The amount of coverage you need depends on your stage in life, goals and budget.
 A common guideline might be to purchase a policy worth 10 times your income, but you may need significantly more.
 To determine the size of the policy right for you, consider your overall debts, savings and current income.